Andy-Gilbey/BasicSwapCaseX86/README.md

 ## Issues/Notes

 This program cannot swap the case of non-alphabetical characters, since the case swapping relies on adding or subtracting a value (32 in ASCII).
 Applying this operation to non-alphabetical/symbol characters can result in an unexpected outcome in the output.

+As the project relies on tools such as NASM and ld, that means they are heavily dependent on the operating system in use and the environment.
+This project is aimed at Linux environments.
+Users on other platforms (e.g., Windows or macOS) may encounter difficulties due to the tailoring of the project for this reason.

+The -f elf64 flag in the NASM command specifies that the output should be for a 64-bit Linux environment.
+Users on 32-bit systems may need to adjust this flag and be aware of potential compatibility issues.